gimelbrantlab/Qllelic/README.md

 ```
 Installation takes less than 1 minute.

-To install a previous version: `devtools::install_github("gimelbrantlab/Qllelic@v0.3.1")`, please take into account that it existed with different [name](https://github.com/gimelbrantlab/QCumber), so possibly it would be installed as "QCumber".
+To install a previous version: `devtools::install_github("gimelbrantlab/Qllelic@v0.3.1")`, please take into account that it existed with different [name](https://github.com/gimelbrantlab/QCumber), so it would be installed as "QCumber".

 ## Manual